-The directors review the reserves levels annually.
+The Directors review the reserves levels annually.
 This review encompasses the nature of income and expenditure streams and the need to match income with commitments and the nature of reserves.

 It is the Trust's policy not to carry deficits and where they have arisen to put in place actions to recover these in the next period where possible.
-It is the intention of the Directors that each Academy carries reserves of at least 5% of GAG.
+It is the intention of the Directors that each Academy carries reserves of 5% of GAG.
 This is to ensure protection against both foreseen and unforeseen events which would place a strain on the day to day running of the Academy.
 Any unrestricted surpluses above this are reinvested in restricted reserves for the purpose of education.
 Currently, this 5% expectation is not always possible to achieve due to national funding pressures, but the Trust is working closely with all its schools to help them maintain the maximum possible contingencies and reserves against uncontrollable additional costs or loss of income.

-Excluding the pension scheme liability and fixed asset fund, the Academy funds carried forward as at 31 August 2021 are a surplus of £537,000 (2020: deficit of £56,000).
+Excluding the pension scheme liability and fixed asset fund, the Academy funds carried forward as at 31 August 2022 are a surplus of £2,337,000 (2021: £537,000).

-The split between funds of the surplus is general restricted funds surplus £574,000 (2020: £56,000 deficit) and unrestricted funds £37,000 deficit (2020: £nil).
+The split between funds of the surplus is general restricted funds surplus £1,188,000 (2021: £574,000) and unrestricted funds £1,149,000 surplus (2021: £37,000 deficit).

-The fixed asset funds of £2,712,000 (2020: £2,890,000) are represented by fixed assets with a carrying value of £2,539,000 (2020: £2,577,000), plus additional funds of £173,000 (2020: £313,000) received for the MAT CIF grant and Devolved Capital Formula' grant which are currently unspent.
+The fixed asset funds of £4,108,000 (2021: £2,712,000) are represented by fixed assets with a carrying value of £3,760,000 (2021: £2,539,000), plus additional funds of £348,000 (2021: £173,000) received for the MAT CIF grant and Devolved Capital Formula' grant which are currently unspent.

-The Trust's pension scheme liability at 31 August 2021 amounted to £11,573,000 (2020: £10,961,000).
+The Trust's pension scheme liability at 31 August 2022 amounted to £1,702,000 (2021: £11,573,000).
 This liability does not have an immediate impact on cash flow, but may result in increased contributions in future years.
 Parliament has agreed, at the request of the Secretary of State for Education, to guarantee that in the event of an academy closure, outstanding local government pension scheme liabilities would be met by the Department for Education.